-The majority of impacts are associated with the production phase (A1-A3).
-The most significant contribution to the production phase impacts is the upstream production of raw materials as the main driver.
-Another substantial contributor in the production phase, in the category of Abiotic depletion potential for non-fossil resources (ADPminerals&metals), is the steel sheet used as a packaging material.
+Due to the presence of a high content of raw materials with biogenic origin, the production phase (A1-A3) is not the highest among all impact categories.
+The most significant contribution to the production phase impacts is the upstream production of raw materials.
+Another substantial contributor in the production phase, in the category of Abiotic depletion potential for non-fossil resources (ADPminerals& metals), is the steel sheet used as a packaging material.
 Emissions associated with the manufacturing of products also have some influence on the Formation potential of tropospheric ozone (POCP) in the production phase.
 In all EPDs, CO2 is the most important contributor to Global Warming Potential (GWP).
 For the Acidification Potential (AP), NOx and SO2 contribute the largest share.
-In some cases, HCl in water also impacts AP due to the use of $TiO_2$ as a pigment.
+In some cases, HCl in water also impacts AP due to the use of TiO_2 .as a pigment.
 The majority of life cycle energy consumption takes place during the production phase (A1-A3).
 Significant contributions to Primary Energy Demand - Nonrenewable (PENRT) come from the energy resources used in the production of raw materials.
 The largest contributor to Primary Energy Demand - Renewable (PERT) impacts comes from the consumption of renewable energy resources required for the generation and supply of electricity.
 It should be noted that Primary Energy Demand - Renewable (PERT) generally represents a small percentage of the production phase primary energy demand with the bulk of the demand coming from non-renewable energy resources.